top of page

 How does KHC plan to do this?

-• Among these students, KHC aims to cultivate civic consciousness and encourage community involvement.
-Likewise, the spirit of nationhood, through such programs as voter education taught in a non-partisan manner, will help students identify key issues in their choice of leaders in the 2028 national elections.
+• KHC aims to cultivate civic consciousness and encourage community involvement.
+In the spirit of nationhood, KHC will also undertake programs as voter education taught in a non-partisan manner, which will help students identify key issues in their choice of leaders in the 2028 national elections.
 This is particularly relevant to the junior and senior high school students today who will be first-time voters in 2028.

 As the projects of KHC continue to evolve, there will be more stories to share.
 Be sure to visit our website regularly for more updates.